Basic dental, eyeglasses and hearing care

 - Alternative hearing assistance

-- Your family receives Medical Services Plan (MSP) Regular Premium Assistance
+- Your family is eligible for Medical Services Plan (MSP) supplementary benefits

 - They are under 19 years old